 They are both going to be fine if apex or league of legends is your thing though this will be a little overkill for league of legends this kind of selection of machines then it matters less but for those who want demanding games

-For those of you who are doing things like blender renders, I’d still go for the faster GPU if you could some other things like photoshop honestly there’s diminishing returns as you go up into higher and higher levels of GPUs.
+For those of you who are doing things like blender renders, I’d still go for the faster GPU if you could do some other things like photoshop honestly there are diminishing returns as you go up into higher and higher levels of GPUs.

-Asus Zephyrus G15 vs M16: Lastly there’s battery life and the charger itself surprisingly so even though our m16 comes with a 3060 not a 3070.
-It has a 240-watt charger versus the Ryzen 9 that we have 5900 hx with a 3070 that has a more compact and lighter 200-watt adaptor.
+Lastly, there’s battery life and the charger itself surprisingly so even though our m16 comes with a 3060, not a 3070.
+It has a 240-watt charger versus the Ryzen 9 that we have 5900 HX with a 3070 that has a more compact and lighter 200-watt adaptor.

 You have the same 90-watt hour battery in both and for a 15-inch laptop that’s a big battery that’s wonderful stuff and the Ryzen machine just runs about two hours longer on a charge to two and a half hours

-Asus Zephyrus G15 vs M16: So, in the end what it comes down to is other than you’re a real intel or AMD fanboy or fangirl or you know you want the 3080 GPU that you can only get in a G15 right now what it comes down to is to me a laptop is supposed to be portable.
+So, in the end, what it comes down to is other than you’re a real intel or AMD fanboy or fangirl or you know you want the 3080 GPU that you can only get in a G15 right now what it comes down to is to me a laptop is supposed to be portable.

 So, I think battery life is pretty important especially the 15-inch size, if these were 17-inch desktop replacements battery life’s kind of like to me whatever probably

-You want thunderbolt dock for sure you got to have that you like the idea of PCIE 4.0, because you’re going to buy one of those new expensive fast SSD’s
+If you want a thunderbolt dock for sure you got to have that you like the idea of PCIe 4.0, because you’re going to buy one of those new expensive fast SSDs

 Well, that’s what intel does bring to the table too and you do get that taller display which is a treat I have to say.